Registered financial corporations

 In general, the Act applies to any corporation which engages in the provision of finance in the course of carrying on business in Australia.

-Corporations which are not registerable corporations for the purposes of the Act include corporations:
+Corporations which are not registrable corporations for the purposes of the Act include corporations:

-- whose sum of assets in Australia, consisting of debts due to the corporation resulting from transactions entered into in the course of the provision of finance by the corporation, does not exceed $50,000,000; and
+- whose assets in Australia, consisting of debts due to the corporation resulting from transactions entered into in the course of the provision of finance by the corporation, do not exceed $50,000,000 in aggregate value; and

-- whose sum of the values of the principal amounts outstanding on loans or other financing, as entered into in a financial year, does not exceed $50,000,000.
+- to whom the principal amounts outstanding on loans or other financing, as entered into in a financial year, do not exceed $50,000,000 in aggregate value.

-- Send this information to ‘ADI and RFC Statistics, Australian Prudential Regulation Authority, GPO Box 9836, Sydney, NSW, 2001’.
+Send this information to ‘Data Analytics - RFC Registration, Australian Prudential Regulation Authority, GPO Box 9836, Sydney, NSW, 2001’ or via email to DataAnalytics@apra.gov.au.

 Once registered and categorised, corporations may be required to submit the appropriate forms on either a monthly or quarterly basis.
 These requirements will be communicated to the corporation upon registration.